Best Adobe Acrobat Alternatives for Mac

 Cons

-aText is a simple text expansion tool available for macOS and Windows.
-You also get a standard set of features such as support for rich text, auto-correction, cloud synchronization to Google Drive, Dropbox, OneDrive, or iCloud Drive, and a number of built-in snippets that allow you to work out of the box.
+aText is another OG text expansion tool available for macOS and Windows.
+You also get a standard set of features, such as support for rich text, auto-correction, cloud synchronization with Google Drive, Dropbox, OneDrive, or iCloud Drive, and several built-in snippets that let you work out of the box.

-I loved the aText UI very much.
-It easily lets you go through the multiple snippets you have, and the fully-fledged editing system allows you to craft beautiful signatures or rich text content that will come in handy multiple times.
+We also loved the aText UI.
+It easily lets you browse your multiple snippets, and the fully featured editing system lets you craft beautiful signatures or rich text content that will come in handy multiple times.

-Because aText is available across Windows and macOS, you can synchronize your snippets easily.
-However, I think the synchronization options could be better.
+Because aText is available on Windows and macOS, you can easily synchronize your snippets.
+However, we think the synchronization options could be better.
 Overall, however, aText offers sufficient value for the amount you pay.

 aText is also the most cost-effective option, as its macOS license costs $4.99 per year.